joshfinley/joshfinley.github.io/content/posts/2023-10-17-pebless-getmodulehandle.md

 ***Method 1 Advantages***

-This method is *almost* as robust at enabling module discovery as standard methods such as `GetModuleHandle` or using the PEB.
+This method is *almost* as robust at enabling module discovery as standard methods such as GetModuleHandle or using the PEB.
 The entire list of modules that are specified in a given executable's headers may be resolved without calling any APIs or accessing the PEB.

-***Method 1 Disdvantages***
+***Method 1 Disadvantages***

 The main downside of this method compared to traditional means is that modules loaded at runtime will not be discoverable merely by searching through the known import directories.
 Additionally, this method requires knowledge of an address backed by a PE image.
 This means that shellcode threads will need to be provided this information.
 Finally, there is room for error in the pattern matching and PE format parsing.